 We’re here to support you on your journey and help with any questions you may have about enrolling and accessing the course.
 For support please email email@example.com.
 Be sure to add this address to your contact list so we don’t end up in your Junk/Spam/Promotions folder.
 But please check there just in case!

 To make online spiritual support more accessible to our global community, especially during the pandemic, we offer two additional “Pay It Forward” payment options in addition to the regular fee.
-For those who need help, we offer a reduced tuition option, and for those who are able to help, we offer the chance to add a “Pay It Forward” donation to regular tuition, with those donations going directly to provide scholarship opportunities for others.
+For those who need help, we offer a reduced tuition option, and for those who are able to help, we offer the chance to add a “Pay It Forward” addition to regular tuition, with those additions going directly to provide scholarship opportunities for others.